jorycz/iMac-5K-display-convert/README.md

 ![temp probes](cimages/800_final%20assembly%20controllers.jpeg)

-Here are my notes from the conversion process.
+- Here are my notes from the conversion process.
 I wanted to use one cable (USB-C) for everything (camera, speakers, microphone) except ethernet, because I already have a faster wireless connection and ethernet on USB 2.0 could be 100Mbps maximum.
-If you want to use it, you can connect USB ethernet card to one of the USB 2.0 ports that are outside of the case.
+You can still connect USB ethernet card to one of the USB 2.0 ports that are outside of the case if you wish.
-All files for 3D printed parts are also uploaded here, in `stl` folder.
+- All files for 3D printed parts are also uploaded.
+You can find them in `stl` folder.
-Control volume and brightness is working using standard keys on Apple Keyboard with BetterDisplay installed.
+- Control volume and brightness is working using standard keys on Apple Keyboard with BetterDisplay installed.
-Settings of display and software is at the end.
+- Settings of display and software is at the end.

 ## What is inside the iMac case